pablodelarco/pablodelarco/README.md

 # 👋 Hi, I'm Pablo

-**Pablo del Arco is an AI Systems Engineer: he builds AI agents, MCP servers and RAG systems, plus the Kubernetes infrastructure they run on.**
+**Pablo del Arco is an AI Cloud Engineer: he builds AI agents, MCP servers and RAG systems, plus the Kubernetes infrastructure they run on.**

 He works as a Technical Project Manager at [OpenNebula Systems](https://opennebula.io), where he shipped the EuroCopilot AI stack across 5 European cloud zones and now leads the EU research projects EMERALD and CASANDRA.